stanwood/handbook/README.md

 - `Ticket review`  is time spent writing tickets, editing them, ...
 It is mainly used by project managers.

 #### 2. General Stanwood
-For general company related tasks, we use the `admin` project which contains 9 categories:
+For general company related tasks, we use the `admin` project which contains 6 categories:

 - `Accounting` is mostly used by the MD
 - `Invoicing` is for sending invoices.
 It is mainly used by the MD.
 - `Onboarding`  is used by Wookies (new employees/freelancers) during their first weeks for all the things they can't categorize: setting up accounts, ...
-- `Processes`  is used by leads for discussions about processes
-- `Squad discussion`  is used for everything around our transition to Squads: calls, discussions, ...
 - `Strategy`  is mainly used by leads for discussions about the company's strategy
-- `Weekly` is for weekly team calls
-- `Team Daily`  is used by the web team only for their calls
+- `Zero inbox` is mainly used by the MD or leads
+- `Travel`is only used by the MD to get a better understanding of how he spends his time.

 Then, we have a few more categories that are Stanwood related